senthilarul/Turtlebot_roomba/README.md

 ## ROSbag

-A .bag file containing 30 seconds of recording of all topics (except camera related) is available in the results directory.
+A .bag file containing 30 seconds of recording of all topics (except camera related) is available in the results directory (named roombatopicsdefault.bag).
 By default the rosbag recording is disabled. to enable record during roslaunch follow the instructions below
 ```